ATOMScience-org/AMPL/atomsci/ddm/examples/tutorials2023/01_install_from_docker.md

 > **NOTE:**
-> *If this doesn't work, exit the container and change port from
+> *If this doesn't work, exit the container and choose a different port
-> 8888 to some other number such as `7777` or `8899` (in all 3 places it's
+> such as `7777` or `8899` (in all 3 places it's
 > written), then rerun both commands in
 > [Start a container](#start-a-container-from-the-ampl-image) and
 > [Start Jupyter Notebook](#start-the-Jupyter-notebook-from-a-container).
-> Be sure to save any work you want to be permanent in your workspace folder.
+> Be sure to save any work in your workspace folder.
 > If the container is shut down, you'll lose anything not in that folder.*

 ### Use `atomsci-env` as the run kernel for AMPL